Frank Leymann: Database management

 on top of existing relational database systems.
 Contributions to architectural aspects of stored procedures and user defined functions followed.
 The latter resulted in investigating the use of object databases, especially ObjectStore, as the underpinning of other middleware.
 At this time, developers were quite unfamiliar with object databases, thus, Leymann helped to create tooling to ensure proper performance of corresponding applications.

 Business process management & workflow systems

 Workflow systems support companies in modeling, optimizing, and executing their business processes in computing environments.
 Several languages have been proposed for modeling business processes, out which two languages are widely supported in industry: one of which is the OASIS (organization) standard Business Process Execution Language (BPEL) that Leymann co-invented and which in turn is based on Web Services Flow Language (WSFL), a language that Leymann authored for IBM; the other language is Business Process Model and Notation 2.0 (BPMN), which Leymann co-author too.
-Such modeling languages support "programming in the large " and allow splitting high-level logic of control- and data flow within an overall application from low-level logic implementing elementary business functions; this way, workflow-based applications can be created, that allow changing business processes without having to change the programs implementing individual steps of the process.
+Such modeling languages support "programming in the large " and allow splitting high-level logic of control- and data flow within an overall application from its low-level logic implementing elementary business functions; this way, workflow-based applications can be created, that allow changing business processes without having to change the programs implementing individual steps of the process.